 because the stacked urns resembled stacked cages.

 300- Japanese developed their unique keyhole shaped burial mounds, which were used

 400- Suttees though banned on multiple occasions (as recently as 1987), suttee (meaning

 “good woman” or “chaste wife” in Sanskrit) is the custom of Hindu widow burning herself,

 or being burned, of her husband’s funeral pyre

 600- The crypt at Old St. Peter's Basilica, Rome, developed about the year 600

 900- Viking Tumulus Elaborate Viking funerals often involved ritual sacrifice of peasants,

-were outlined with stone markers.
+with stone markers.

 1500- Aztecs were known to be celebrating the Day of the Dead